msdec321/DataAnalysisWorkbooks/warcraftLogs/RestoDruidAnalyzer/README.md

     The top five rotations:
     - 1LB 0I 4RG: ~250 Haste with Nature's Grace rotation (And 3 out of 4 regrowth casts must proc NG), 3.2% of players do this rotation.
-    - 0LB 1I 4RG: Mostly raid with with Regrowth with the occasional Rejuv, 10.7% of players do this rotation.
+    - 0LB 1I 4RG: Raid healing mostly with Regrowth and the occasional rejuv, 10.7% of players do this rotation.
     - 1LB 0I 2RG: 0 Haste rotation, 9.9% of players do this rotation.
     - 0LB 2I 3RG: Raid healing with slightly more rejuvs than above.
 3.5% of players do this rotation.
     - 0LB 0I 5RG: Raid healing with only regrowth.
 16.9% of players do this rotation.